nicolasparada/go-errs/README.md

 )
 ```

-You can use `errors.Is` to check if your error is known.
+You can use `errors.As` to check if your error is of type `errs.Error` so you can extract the error kind.

 ```go
 package main